This Homemade Eggless Marshmallow Fluff is stretchy, sticky, and totally irresistible! Make your own Fluff at home with just a few simple ingredients.

 Please check the recipe card at the bottom of the post for exact quantities and detailed instructions (scroll down).

-- Whip the aquafaba and cream of tartar.
+2 – Whip the aquafaba and cream of tartar

-- Carefully, add the sugar syrup to the whipped aquafaba.
+3 – Carefully add the sugar syrup to the whipped aquafaba

-- Cream of tartar stabilizes the aquafaba and helps the mixture to whip.
-It’s an important ingredient and I do not recommend skipping it or substituting it.
+The cream of tartar stabilizes the aquafaba and helps the mixture to whip.
+It’s a necessary ingredient, and I do not recommend skipping it or substituting it.

-- Add a big dollop over ice cream or hot chocolate.
+- Add a big dollop of it over ice cream or hot chocolate.

 - Make Rice Krispie treats.